somhi/PCXT_DeMiSTify/de10lite/README.md

 ![gpio](gpio.png)

-**Others:**

-* Button KEY0 is Reset button
+### Buttons

+* The user button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
+The OSD Reset menu item resets the core itself.

-* Button KEY1 is OSD button
+* The user button KEY1 opens the OSD

 ### OSD Controls

 * F12 show/hide OSD
 * Long F12 toggles VGA/RGB mode
-* The user button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
-The OSD Reset menu item resets the core itself.
-* The user button KEY1 opens the OSD